Allergy Wheezing: Causes, Symptoms, Diagnosis & Treatment

 Is Wheezing Caused by Allergies?

-Allergic Reactions: What are allergic reactions?
 Allergic reactions are the consequences of the body's response to harmful allergens.
 However, it is not an immediate reaction.
 The body's immune system eventually develops sensitivity to the new particles before reacting to them.
 When the immune system reacts to allergens, it causes irritation and inflammation.
-It can be visible in the following parts of the body
+It can be visible in the following parts of the body1.
+Throat

 Cause of Inflammation

 Allergens are foreign particles that mostly get rejected as the human body produces antibodies and histamine to fight off the allergens.
 In this process, histamine makes airways inflamed with mucus that leads to narrowed airways causing a distinctive whistling sound while breathing.

 So, what are symptoms of allergy?
 The main symptom of allergy is wheezing that hardly lasts for 4-5 days.
 People mistakenly consider it as a cough symptom.
 It is mostly felt when an affected person breathes in and out with severe discomfort in the chest and throat.

 Anaphylactic Shock Symptoms: Severe allergic reaction to antigen can be life-threatening.
 The body becomes hypersensitive, and this state is known as anaphylactic shock.
 Needless to say, immediate medical assistance is required to treat this critical condition.
 Some of the common symptoms are rapid breathing, bluish skin, swelling of lips, and critical condition.

 Allergic Asthma Symptoms

 Allergic asthma attacks are quite common among asthma patients.
 However, not everyone is affected with allergen induced asthma.
 Its symptoms are chest congestion, shortness of breath, coughing, etc. These signs often mislead people who extensively look for flu symptoms and cure.